Tender Tissue Spray

 ~Previously formulated with Myrrh, but due to restrictions using Myrrh during pregnancy, Tender Tissue is now formulated with Rosalina. ~

-Available ready to use as a spray at 9% dilution or undiluted so the user can dilute as desired.
+Available ready-to-use as a spray at 9% dilution or undiluted (essential oils only) so the user can dilute as desired.
 Choose Spray or EOs only in the Size/Price drop down.

 Make your own SPRAY: Tender Tissue is handy to use as a spray.
 To make a spray, simply decide on the appropriate dilution ratio, add the number of drops to the spray bottle, and then fill with the carrier oil of your choice.
 For example, for 5% Tender Tissue in a 1oz bottle, put 50 drops Tender Tissue blend in the bottle then fill to just below the shoulder of the bottle with carrier oil.

 Kurt Schnaubelt PhD, founder and science director of the Pacific Institute of Aromatherapy, writes the following in regard to using essential oils vaginally: "According to Dr. Belaiche the use of suppositories (vaginal or rectal) presents a double benefit for aromatherapy treatments: